readmeio/metrics-sdks/packages/node/README.md

 curl -i {my api url}
 ```

 You should see a response header `x-documentation-url`.
-This header contains a url which will show you all the details we logged about the request.
-For more details about this header check out the [Documentation URL](#documentation-url) docs.
+This header contains a URL to a detailed log of the API request/response.
+For info on configuring this header, check out the [Documentation URL](#documentation-url) docs.

 ### Express Middleware Reference
-The express middleware accepts the following parameters
+The Express middleware accepts the following parameters:

-Note that this middleware is not likely to be sensitive to order.
-If you are new to Express, see [How to Write Middleware for Express.js Apps](https://stormpath.com/blog/how-to-write-middleware-for-express-apps)
+> Note that this middleware is not likely to be sensitive to order.
+If you are new to Express, see [How to Write Middleware for Express.js Apps](https://stormpath.com/blog/how-to-write-middleware-for-express-apps).

 Parameter       | Required? | Description
 ----------------|-----------|-------
-`readmeAPIKey`    | yes       | The API key for your readme project.
+`readmeAPIKey`    | yes       | The API key for your ReadMe project.
 This ensures your requests end up in your dashboard.
+You can read more about the API key in [our docs](https://docs.readme.com/reference/authentication).
 `groupFn`         | yes       | A function that helps translate incoming request data to our metrics grouping data.
 You can read more under [Grouping Function](#grouping-function).
 `options`         | no        | Additional options.
 You can read more under [Additional Express Options](#additional-express-options)